tarwn/lessthandot-hugo/blogs/content/posts/2009-05-01-sql-rap-i-am-the-dbcc-yeah-u-know-me.md

 yeah u know me

-this stuff you can&#8217;t sweep under no rug u know
+this stuff you can't sweep under no rug u know

 * the cloud people, the cloud</em>

-So that is my pathetic attempt, In my opinion the best lyrics are from It&#8217;s All About The Pentiums
+So that is my pathetic attempt, In my opinion the best lyrics are from It's All About The Pentiums

 **Here is the video:**